IoTKETI/spring-jena-sparql/README.md

 ```

 It demonstrates the use of a triplestore (open-virtuoso) with Jena and spring-mvc.
-The purpose of the schema will help the user to write SPARQL with a contextual suggestion that follow this idea.
+The purpose of the schema will help the user to write SPARQL with a contextual introspection.
- * user enter text: **mitochondrion**
- * Solr will search for types: **UniprotKB (SL-0173), Go Cellular Component (GO:0005739), UniprotKW (KW-0496)**
- * sparql introspection will suggest something smart based on the context...
-(TODO)

 ###RDFS and queries,
 * [initial rdf schema](https://github.com/evaletolab/spring-jena-sparql/tree/master/src/main/resources/owl)